line-o/dicey/README.md

 ]

 dicey:array(1,
-    dicey:random-from(
+    dicey:picks(
         $might-be-empty, random-number-generator())
     )?array
 ```

-Of course you can deliberately use `dicey:random-from-array` and `dicey:random-from-sequence`.
+Of course you can deliberately use `dicey:pick-from-array` and `dicey:pick-from-sequence`.

 ## Roll your own random